YunoHost/doc/pages/01.administrate/05.install/install.md

 {% if at_home %}
-## [fa=download /] Download the YunoHost image
+## [fa=download /] Download the pre-installed image

 {% if virtualbox %}
 !!!
-If your host OS 32 bits, be sure to download the 32-bit image.
+If your host OS is 32 bits, be sure to download the 32-bit image.
 {% endif %}